ME 755-756 - Senior Design Project

 Lignocellulosic Ethanol Biorefinery

 An efficient method of transporting biomass for the production of ethanol is via pipeline.
-Specifically we are concerned with the conversion of lignocellulosic biomass, which is composed of plant waste instead of edible feed stocks, to a liquid form.
-Understanding the fluid properties of the liquefied biomass is necessary in order to help engineers design the infrastructure needed to produce and pump the product from farms to ethanol refineries.
+The goal of this project was to to understand the fluid properties of the liquefied biomass necessary in order to help engineers design the infrastructure needed to produce and pump the product from farms to ethanol refineries.

-The main goal of this [roject was to develop a mathematical model that describes the micro-mechanics of aqueous lung tissue.
+The main goal of this project was to develop a mathematical model that describes the micro-mechanics of aqueous lung tissue.
 The model was verified and tested computationally.
 This project was inspired by the need to provide physicians with additional lung pressure-volume information and to investigate the role of surfactants in repiratory distress syndrome.
+Chris Boamah-Mensah (class of 2013) is pictured below at the University Research Conference.

 Artificial Mitral Valve Flow Dynamics

-Approximately 3 million people in the United States suffer from mitral regurgitation, and if left unchecked will lead to heart enlargement and eventually heart failure.
+Approximately 3 million people in the United States suffer from mitral regurgitation, and if left unchecked it will lead to heart enlargement and eventually heart failure.
 Mitral regurgitation (MR) occurs when blood from the left ventricle leaks back into the left atrium.
 This can be surgically corrected by installing an artificial mitral heart valve to function as a check valve between the two chambers.
-Our purpose is to obtain an in depth understanding of the flow dynamics for an artificial mitral heart valve to more accurately replicate a human mitral valve.
-This understanding will be achieved using particle image velocimetry, which uses tracer particles imbedded in a flow and a pulsed laser paired with a CCD camera to capture images at two different positions.
-These two images are then correlated to generate a downstream map of the flow giving both direction and speed of groupings of particles.
+The purpose of this project was to obtain an in-depth understanding of the flow dynamics for an artificial mitral heart valve to more accurately replicate a human mitral valve.
+The 2012-13 team used particle image velocimetry, which used tracer particles imbedded in a flow and a pulsed laser paired with a CCD camera, to capture images at two different positions.
+These two images were then correlated to generate a downstream map of the flow giving both direction and speed of groupings of particles.

 NASA Magnetospheric MultiScale (MMS) Mission TableSat 1C

-The NASA Magnetospheric MultiScale (MMS) mission (to be launched in 2014) consists of four spin-stabilized spacecraft flying in precise formation.
-The MMS spacecraft, which have 60 m long wire booms protruding from their circumference, are analyzed using the UNH MMS TableSat IC, a limited 3-DOF rotation (full spin, limited nutation) table top simulator of the MMS spacecraft.
-A PID and LQR controller are implemented on TableSat IC to observe the effects of spin rate and nutation control on the experimental satellite platform and scaled booms.
+The NASA Magnetospheric MultiScale (MMS) mission (to be launched in 2014) consists of four spin-stabilized space crafts flying in precise formation.
+The MMS space crafts, which have 60 m long wire booms protruding from their circumference, were analyzed using the UNH MMS TableSat IC, a limited 3-DOF rotation table top simulator of the MMS spacecraft.
+A PID and LQR controller were implemented on the TableSat IC to observe the effects of spin rate and nutation control on the experimental satellite platform and scaled booms.

 Continuous Bending Under Tension